Champions of Krynn

-Champions of Krynn is role-playing video game, the first in a three-part series of Dragonlance Advanced Dungeons & Dragons "Gold Box" games.
-The game was released in 1990.
-The highest graphics setting supported in the DOS version was EGA graphics.
-It also supported the Adlib sound card and either a mouse or joystick.
+Champions of Krynn is role-playing video game, the first in a three-part series of Dragonlance Advanced Dungeons & Dragons Gold Box games.
+It was published in 1990 by Strategic Simulations.
+The highest graphics setting supported in the MS-DOS version is EGA graphics.
+It also supports the Adlib sound card and either a mouse or joystick.

 Plot

 After a prologue set at the Inn of the Last Home in Solace, the adventure begins at an outpost near Throtl, the capital city of the Hobgoblins.
 The party soon meets a group of Baaz Draconians ambushing some good settlers.
 After the battle, a greater Aurak Draconian named Myrtani shows up, and steals an ancient book.
 Myrtani teleports away, ignoring the party.
 The party then reports the events to Sir Karl.
 Sir Karl realizes that the evil forces are not at all weakened as was believed, and the party sets out to investigate and defeat Myrtani and his forces.